Eloy Jiménez Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 14th in MLB.
+- The Angels pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Angels have a 4.18 team ERA that ranks 15th across all league pitching staffs.
+- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.17).

-- In his last appearance on Wednesday against the Boston Red Sox, the righty threw seven scoreless innings while surrendering two hits.
+- In his most recent outing on Thursday against the Boston Red Sox, the lefty went six innings, giving up one earned run while surrendering five hits.

-- In seven games this season, the 27-year-old has a 4.95 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .252 to his opponents.
+- The 33-year-old has put up an ERA of 4.81, with 5.5 strikeouts per nine innings, in nine games this season.
+Opponents have a .279 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.